fettinger-m/qica/README.md

 ## Quantum Information, Quantum Computing and Quantum Algorithms

-Lecture notes of Norbert Schuch and Andras Molnar
+Lecture notes by Norbert Schuch and Andras Molnar

 $\LaTeX$-transcript by me